-The Residency Director determines whether a resident has met all of the requirements of the residency program and is therefore qualified to receive a Certificate of Completion from the program.
-Criteria for graduation from the residency program include successful completion of the following:

-- Learning experiences.
-Resident must have documented achievement (for the residency) of 90% of learning objectives associated with these learning experiences and satisfactory progress with the learning objectives that are not achieved. - Completion of at least 2000 hours of service and learning completed over each residency year - Flash-drive containing all required materials - Future Pharmacy Faculty Certificate components (including lecture, Navigating Academia seminar) - Presentation of the following program activities at their practice site - Clinical Pearls or Practice Management Presentation - Journal Club - Case Presentation - Completion of drug class review, monograph, treatment guideline, or protocol - Completion of medication use evaluation - Completion of Masters in Education degree - Residency project (related to patient care or medication use), including; Presentation at a statewide, regional or national meeting AND submission of a manuscript consistent with guidelines for an appropriate article type of an appropriate journal. - Presentation of their master's degree educational project via poster to CUWSOP faculty and residency program preceptors.
+Residen t: progran idency Director determines whether a resident has met all of the requirements of the residency and is therefore qualified to receive a Certificate of Completion from the program.
+Criteria for ion from the residency program include successful completion of the following: Learning experiences.
+Resident must have documented achievement (for the residency) of 90% of learning objectives associated with these learning experiences and satisfactory progress with the learning objectives that are not achieved.
+Completion of at least 2000 hours of service and learning completed over each residency year Flash-drive containing all required materials (see Resident Portfolio section of manual) Presentation of the following program activities at their practice site Clinical Pearls or Practice Management Presentation Journal Club R1.4.2- Completion of drug class review, monograph, treatment guideline, or treatment protocol R2.1.2/R2.1.6 -Completion of project plan and report for Medication Use Evaluation (MUE), clinical program development/enhancement/analysis, pipeline forecast, cost or budget analysis, or quality assurance (e.g., HEDIS, STARS) R4.1.1, R4.1.2, R4.1.3- Completion of effective medication and practice-related education to students, patients, or providers that includes: Evidence of a verbal presentation (slides/handout) Evidence of written education (newsletter, update, etc) Completion of Masters in Education degree R2.1.2/R2.1.6- Residency project (related to patient care or medication use), including; Project Plan Presentation at a statewide, regional or national meeting Submission of a manuscript consistent with guidelines for an appropriate article type of a journal that would be an appropriate fit for the project.
+Presentation of their Master's project via poster to CUWSOP faculty and residency program preceptors.

-The resident identified above has completed the required activities noted above and is therefore qualified for graduation and receipt of a Certificate of Program Completion.
+The resident identified above has completed the for graduation and receipt of a Certificate of Pro e required activities noted above and is therefore qualified ogram Completion.
+Sarah Ray, PharmD, BCPS, FAPhA Date of Review Residency Program Director